FREQUENTLY ASKED QUESTIONS

 FREE consultation: 30 minute consultation with our ketamine specialists to explain the benefits of Ketamine and answer any questions regarding Ketamine Infusion Therapy.
 Please bring your most recent medical records and labs with you to your appointment.

-What is the cost of infusions?
+What are the cost of infusions?